mattdirlik/PokeApp/README.md

 # PokeApp
-Demo app using MVVM architecture and the standard Android Kotlin stack!
+Barebones demo app using MVVM architecture and the standard Android Kotlin stack!

 ## Libraries Used:
 - OkHttp: API calls